 By the end of this course, you will be able to:

-- Exchange audio files for flawless collaborations
+- Exchange files smoothly for seamless worldwide collaborations

 Syllabus